GSA-TTS/identity-dev-docs/_pages/security-events.md

 ### Configuration

 To configure your application to receive notifications from Login.gov, supply Login.gov with a URL to POST to.
-The URL must be publicly accessible.
+The URL must be publicly accessible with HTTPS using a certificate signed by a trusted certificate authority.

 - In the agency integration environment, use the dashboard to supply a `push_notification_url` for your application
 - In production `push_notification_url` can be supplied as part of the application promotion process